>

 Why Ayutthaya?

 The city was Siam's capital for over 400 years before the Burmese sacked it in 1767.
-What remains — massive chedis, headless Buddha statues overgrown by fig trees, a 90-metre Buddha at Wat Phra Yai — is genuinely atmospheric.
+What remains, massive chedis, headless Buddha statues overgrown by fig trees, a 90-metre Buddha at Wat Phra Yai, is atmospheric.
 The historical island where most temples sit is compact enough to cycle across in a day.

 Featured tour